 Attackers are getting quicker at launching ransomware attacks against enterprises, with new IBM X-Force research finding that the average duration of enterprise ransomware attacks quickened 94 percent - from two months to under four days - between 2019 and 2021.

 The maturing underground cybercrime economy has spurred this change, with initial access brokers and affiliate models helping ransomware operators quicken their attack lifecycles.
-This lifecycle encompasses different stages of ransomware attacks, including initial access, lateral movement, the obtaining of privileged access to the Active Directory and, finally, the deployment of ransomware at scale.
+This lifecycle encompasses different stages of ransomware attacks, including initial access, lateral movement, the obtaining of privileged access to the Microsoft Entra ID and, finally, the deployment of ransomware at scale.

 “Considering the trends observed through the analysis of ransomware attack timelines, X-Force maintains that ransomware attacks will continue to increase in speed and efficiency throughout 2022,” said John Dwyer, head of research with IBM Security X-Force, on Thursday.
 “X-Force recommends organizations properly invest in protection, detection, and response efforts to effectively combat the increasing speed of the attack lifecycle.”

 The average ransomware attack duration was over two months in 2019; these longer timelines were primarily due to the TrickBot-Ryuk partnership, where the TrickBot gang gained initial access to environments for a significant duration before passing that access to a ransomware operator, which would then deploy the Ryuk ransomware.
 While these attacks lasted weeks due to a longer transfer of access, the TrickBot-Ryuk relationship was significant as it introduced the concept of a repeatable ransomware attack lifecycle, which helped cybercriminal groups better streamline their attacks.